Hypertufa is a mixture of peat moss, cement and sand that you can sculpt and make into your own garden decor pieces and planter pots.

 All that’s left to do is the “rinsing” out of the hypertufa.

 There is a high level of lime in the Portland Cement and that will be harmful to the plants.
 All you need to do is keep the container filled with water continuously for ten days, that’s it.

-The hypertufa is porous and by doing this, as the water runs through it will draw out the lime as it goes.
+The hypertufa is porous and by doing this the water runs through and it will draw out the lime as it goes.